Mobile theatre in Assam

-Mobile Theatre (ভ্ৰাম্যমাণ থিয়েটাৰ), is a form of popular theatre exclusive to Assam.
-Unlike Street plays, Mobile Theatre groups travel from place to place with their cast, singers, musicians, dancers and crew, often carrying tents and seating with them.
+Mobile Theatre (ভ্ৰাম্যমাণ থিয়েটাৰ), also known as Bhramyaman is a form of popular theatre exclusive to Assam.
+Unlike street plays, mobile theatre groups travel from place to place with their cast, singers, musicians, dancers and crew, often carrying tents and seating with them.

 History

 The Kohinoor Opera was the first mobile theatre group of Assam, founded by Natyacharya Brajanath Sarma, in 1930.
 Kohinoor Opera performed dramas, attracting thousands of spectators, from Dhubri to Sadiya.
 The first Mobile Theatre play was staged on 2 October 1963, in Pathsala.
 Achyut Lahkar is known as the father of Mobile Theatre.
 Lahkar's group, the Pathsala-based Nataraj Cine Theatre, was popular during the early years.
 His productions included: Bhogjora, Tikendrajit, Black Money, Beula.
 Lahkar took Mobile Theatres to Bihar, West Bengal and Uttar Pradesh.
 They collaborated with artists from multiple states.
 An industry with an annual turnover of around 100 million, the Mobile Theatre of Assam provide a source of entertainment that has progressively upgraded its stature.